 - long-term treatment of bipolar I disorder in adults.

-- episodes of depression that happen with bipolar I disorder, when used with the medicine fluoxetine (Prozac®), in adults.
+- episodes of depression that happen with bipolar I disorder, when used with the medicine fluoxetine (Prozac®) in people age 10 or older.

 - episodes of depression that do not get better after 2 other medicines, also called treatment resistant depression, when used with the medicine fluoxetine (Prozac), in adults.

-What should I tell my doctor before taking ZYPREXA (olanzapine) ?
+What should I tell my doctor before taking ZYPREXA?

-ZYPREXA (olanzapine) may not be right for you.
-Before starting ZYPREXA (olanzapine) , tell your doctor if you have or had:
+ZYPREXA may not be right for you.
+Before starting ZYPREXA, tell your doctor if you have or had:

 - heart problems